killinen/BrakeModule/README.md

 ### Disclaimer

-The software and hardware of this project has been done by fellow that have no knowledge of anykind on automotive, software or hardware developing stuff nor electrical engineering.
+The software and hardware of this project has been done by fellow that have no knowledge of any kind on automotive, software or hardware developing stuff nor electrical engineering.
 I just like to get things done.
 So if some ever implements this, keep in mind that there is some change that the BrakeModule will behave unwantedly or will damage your cars electrical system!
 If you have better knowledge than I, please contribute on developing this.

 ---